NigelEarle/AWS-CSA-Notes-2018/EC2/README.md

 **Spread Placement Group**

 Opposite of a Clustered Placement Group.
 A Spread Placement Group is a group of instances that are each placed on distinct underlying hardware.
 Spread Placement Groups are recommended for applications that have a small number of critical instances that should be kept separate from each other.

+## EFS (Elastic File System)

+AWS EFS is file storage service for AWS EC2 instances.
+Amazon EFS is easy to use and provides a simple interface that allows you to create and configure file systems quickly and easily.
+With AWS EFS, storage capacity is elastic, growing and shrinking automatically as you add and remove files, so your applications have the storage they need, when they need it.

+### EFS Features

+- Supports the Network File System version 4 (NFSv4) protocol
+- You only pay for the storage you use (no pre-provisioning required)
+- Can scale up to the petabytes
+- Can support thousands of concurrent NFS connections
+- Data is stored across multiple AZ's within a region
+- Read After Write Consistency